 Appadurai developed a framework of 5 stages for anyone looking to understand why we value what we do.
 I have explained the 5 steps below:

-- Regime of Value: It is defined by its retail price ($10 – $20) and its utility.
+Before the crisis, the bag exists as a standard commodity.
+It is defined by its retail price ($10 – $20) and its utility.

 - Value Shift: Its value is no longer financial; it is existential.
 If the bag is lost, the “value” lost is the person’s identity and history, which cannot be replaced by buying a new one.

-3. Shifting Regimes of Value: The Border
+3. Shifting Regimes of Value

 As the bag moves across borders, it enters different “neighbourhoods” where its meaning is redefined by outsiders.

-- To the Border Guard: It is a “security risk” or a “piece of luggage” to be searched.
+To the Refugee: It is a “home” they can carry.
+To the Border Guard: It is a “security risk” or a “piece of luggage” to be searched.
+To the Humanitarian NGO: It is a “metric” of a crisis (e.g.”we distributed 5,000 bags today”).

 The bag doesn’t change physically, but its “social potential” changes based on who is looking at it and where it is located.

-4. The Politics of Diversion: The Museum or the Media
+4. The Politics of Diversion

 Sometimes, these bags are “diverted” from their original path to serve a political purpose.